-Our annual “Don’t Dodge the Issues” Dodgeball Tournament was cancelled due to COVID-19 in the Spring of 2020.
-As soon as health restrictions ease and it’s safe to reschedule, we will do so.
+Our annual “Don’t Dodge the Issues” Dodgeball Tournament is three years running (with a break for COVID).
 When our calendar allows, we invite you to join MHAoPC in our events (and as a member if you can) to help support mental health endeavors in Putnam County.

 Committees and Boards

 MHAoPC is actively involved in the community, from serving on boards and coalitions to offering activities and events we interact with folks from all walks of life.

 One of our greatest strengths is serving with others to guide resources and vision on subjects that have a mental health component.
 We act as a voice for mental health issues and perspectives.
 We strive to voice the concerns of those who can’t speak for themselves, to call out and destigmatize mental health issues, and to add the perspective of mental health resources in our area.

 Below are some of the local committees and organizations in which we participate: